-I was a postgraduate fellow at the Scuola Normale Superiore in Pisa, Italy and held a postdoctoral position, funded by the Autonomous Province of Trento, at the Università di Trento, Italy.
+I was a postgraduate fellow at the Scuola Normale Superiore in Pisa, Italy, held a postdoctoral position, funded by the Autonomous Province of Trento, at the Università di Trento, Italy, and was a Carson Fellow at the Rachel Carson Center for Environment and Society in Munich.
 I am also an associated researcher at the Laboratorio di Storia delle Alpi of the Università della Svizzera Italiana.

 Until recently I was employed at the Rachel Carson Center as Digital Humanities Research Specialist, while holding as well a position as Scholar-in-Residence at the Deutsches Museum in Munich.